 69. A more robust model of decentralization/regionalization has been pursued in Europe and the Americas in 2009 with the dual aim of reinforcing UNHCR's strategic presence in these regions and achieving greater economies of scale and responsiveness.
 The Director for Europe is now based in Brussels to: i) oversee all European affairs; ii) develop UNHCR's European policy and strategy; iii) fulfil representation functions for the European Union (EU) institutions; iv) supervise country and regional offices in the EU/European Free Trade Association (EFTA) region; and v) coordinate UNHCR's global functions based in Brussels.
 A Deputy Director remains at Headquarters to coordinate and support UNHCR's offices in Eastern and South-eastern Europe as well as to carry out external and internal liaison functions.
-For the Americas, the Bureau's Deputy Director was transferred to Panama to represent UNHCR in Central America and to coordinate with UNHCR's offices in Mexico and countries affected by the Colombia situation.
+An office for the Deputy Director of the Bureau of the Americas has been established in Panama to provide support and enhance coordination of UNHCR's operations in Latin America.
 The Deputy Director of the Americas Bureau will also liaise with United Nations regional offices and with the United Nations Regional Directors' Team, as well as supervising UNHCR's Technical Support Hub and Regional Legal Unit.